d-bl/MAE-gf/docs/variants.md

 <p style="clear: both"></p>

 ![p-note-3]
-More variants can be made by making connections at the corners, like the rose-ground.
+More variants can be made by making connections at the corners, indicated in purple, like the rose-ground.
-The colors in the picture have no meaning.
 <p style="clear: both"></p>

 ![p-note-4]
+... and there is also the top, bottom and sides to play with.
+<p style="clear: both"></p>

 [p-note-1]: ../images/variants/g-bias-1.png?align=right "traditional bias"
 [p-note-2]: ../images/variants/g-bias-2.png?align=right "bias variant 1"